Cheapest Food to Buy: Best List of 57 Budget Foods

 Zucchini Noodles

-23) Green beans
+23) Green Beans

 Green beans come in many different varieties, including the popular pole and bush beans.
 They can be lightly steamed, grilled, or roasted for a healthy side dish, or added to soups and stews for a hearty and nutritious meal.